But first, what is an SEO copywriter?

 Writing for readers is the highest priority

-Years back, writing online articles, posts and copy meant stuffing the text with keywords to get the attention of search engines.
+Years back, writing online articles, posts, and copy meant stuffing the text with keywords to get the attention of search engines.

 If you needed to write about a better mousetrap, the phrase “better mousetrap” had to be mentioned 10 to 20 times in the text.

-So how can you do this when you have to write an article for a client around the keywords, a better mousetrap?
+How can you do this when you have to write an article for a client around the keywords, a better mousetrap?

 Write the story first

 You could tell a story about how your father used to set traps for mice in the kitchen and how much your mother dreaded opening cupboards.

 You could ask questions that a reader might have.
 Do you have mice in your garage?
 Is your cat too lazy to chase mice?